Unit 2: Authorizations

 Emergency Inpatient Admissions

-For emergency (urgent, unplanned) admissions, the facility is asked to obtain an authorization within forty-eight (48) hours of the admission or as soon as the necessary clinical information is available (except in New York where notification is required by an authorization is not).
+For emergency (urgent, unplanned) admissions, the facility is asked to obtain an authorization within 48 hours of the admission or as soon as the necessary clinical information is available (except in New York where notification is required by an authorization is not).

 Facilities should submit authorization requests for medical and behavioral health inpatient admissions via Availity®.
 Please see the next section of this unit for information.